Philadelphia, the City of Brotherly Love, stands proud as one of the nation’s most popular commercial real estate hubs for investment and leasing.

 PRO users also enjoy Intelligence access as a part of the subscription, allowing them to enhance their in-market knowledge and provide further value for their clientele.

-With Crexi PRO, brokers can easily connect with the over 146,000 leads who have sought Philadelphia properties in the last two years and the over 3 million leads across the nation who looked for property on Crexi in 2020.
+With Crexi PRO, brokers can easily connect with the 304,000+ leads who have sought properties in the Philadelphia MSA over the last two years and the 12.5 million+ leads across the nation who looked for property on Crexi in 2021.